rivanachristie/Starcraft-Player-Performance/README.md

 4. Feedforward Neural Network

 ## About the dataset
+Import the dataset from the file 'starcraft_player_data.csv'.
 The dataset has 3395 records with 20 features each.
 The 'GameID' is a unique identifier for each game.
 The dataset has features like 'APM', 'ActionLatency', 'NumberOfPACs', etc that define the player performance.

 ## Exploratory Data Analysis (EDA)
 1. Number of games played by league: